waeada/Dual-SARnet/README.md

 The datasets will be pubilshed after the paper is pubished.
 ### Prepare data
 We provide three label formats.
-They are txt format, xml format and .
+They are txt format, voc format and .
 When you unzip it, its format is shown as follows.
 ```
 |——Multicata HRSID
   |——images # 2362 images